FahadRauf/Analyzing-TV-Data/README.md

 # Analyzing-TV-Data

-Explore the television broadcast of The Super Bowl
+Explore the television broadcast dataset of The Super Bowl, generating insights into game outcomes, viewership, and even halftime shows